Ultimate Guide To WordPress RSS

 Append the word “feed” to the end of it …

-Your RSS feed now only includes content published under this particular category …
+Your feed now only contains content posted in that particular category …

 (Category-specific RSS feed page)